kritcs18/kritcs18/README.md

 - 👋 Hi, I’m Krit.
 - 💞️ I’m looking to collaborate on Data&AI
-- 📫 How to reach me : krit.kamtuo@gmail.com

 <!---
 kritcs18/kritcs18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.